rschristopher/ischristtrue.com/README.md

 Have mercy on me, a sinner
 -->

-What is truth?
+What and who is truth?

-Can we know what's true?
-Can we know anything?
+Can we know truth?

 Paradigms
 What paradigms best make sense of the world?